wp-plugins/wpb-woocommerce-product-slider/readme.txt

 == Description ==

-### WPB Social Master by http://wpbean.com
+### WPB Woocommerce Product slider by http://wpbean.com

 This plugin will add responsive product carousel slider on your woocommerce site.

-See the <a href="http://wordpress.org/plugins/wpb-woo-product-slider/screenshots/">screenshots section</a> for

-visuals on social sharing features.
+See the <a href="http://wordpress.org/plugins/wpb-woo-product-slider/screenshots/">screenshots section</a> for visuals on WPB Woocommerce Product slider features.

 Plugin Features